 There are some other chemicals found in protein shakes that are considered harmful such as creatine.
 Our body naturally produces it in the muscles.
 Some meats also contain it.
 At most, you can add 3g of creatine to your meal.
 But some claim that it can also cause hair loss.
 So, you should rather consult your doctor before taking in bulk amounts of any substance.

 In spite of taking your proteins, if you continue to observe hair loss and other symptoms associated with protein deficiency, then it is time for you to visit your doctor.
 Once he/she has examined and given a diagnosis of a lack of protein in your diet, it is time for right action.
 This clearly means that the cause of your hair fall somewhere else.

 You’ve been clearly using keratin involved hair products for a long time but are seeing no difference.
 This means hair protein is not the solution.
 It might be that your genetics aren’t allowing you to have thick hair.
 You might need a hair transplant.
 And that is the only permanent solution for those suffering from this condition.
 It is essential that you get treatment as soon as possible.
 Because prolonged delay will increasingly deteriorate your donor area.
 Without a good donor area, hair transplant surgery will not be possible for you.

 With Longevita, you don’t have to wait to make a booking.
 We offer free audio or video consultations and aftercare appointments five days a week by our expert patient consultants or aftercare specialists online at the comfort of your home.
 It is absolutely free.
 We want your journey with us to be as comfortable as possible with us.
-You can take notes of all the questions in your mind and learn all you want about hair loss and transplant surgery during a consultation.
+You can take notes of all the questions in your mind and learn all you want about hair loss and transplant surgery during a consultation, book your consultation today.